-I was extremely excited to head over to the Philippines 6 months into our travels.
-It seemed to be off the typical Southeast Asia ‘banana pancake’ trail and I’d heard through the grapevine that it had a completely unique vibe.
-But I had been warned that Boracay, known as the party spot of the Philippines was extremely busy and touristy.
-So, I mentally prepared myself for the ‘Brits abroad’ type of tourist, or perhaps a similar crowd that frequent Thailand’s full moon parties on a regular basis.
+I was extremely excited to head over to the Philippines six months into our travels in Southeast Asia.
+The Philippines seemed to be off the Southeast Asia ‘banana pancake’ trail, and I’d heard that it was a unique country to visit.
+But I had been warned that our first stop, Boracay, is known as the party spot of the Philippines and is extremely busy and touristy.
+So, I mentally prepared myself for the ‘Brits abroad’ type of tourist or a similar crowd that frequent Thailand’s full moon parties regularly.

 However, I was pleasantly surprised.
-Sure, Boracay was definitely a tourist hotspot.
-But, it seemed to be a tourist hotspot for those living in the Philippines and other countries in Asia, which was definitely new to me!
-So after settling into our hostel, I was keen to grab a beer and get to know some of the locals.
+Sure, Boracay is a tourist hotspot.
+But, it seemed to be a buzzy holiday destination for those living in the Philippines and other countries in Asia, which was new to me.
+After settling into our hostel (MNL beach hostel – which was pretty good), I was keen to grab a beer and get to know some of the locals.

-The actual boat trip itself wasn’t too exciting but once we were in the water the beautiful sea views were pretty impressive.
-I was sure to make use of my new GoPro and got snapping right away!
+The boat trip itself wasn’t too exciting, but once we were in the water, the beautiful sea views were impressive.
+I was sure to make use of my new GoPro.